logo

 Routine Check-ups

 During this period, you’ll see your OB-GYN approximately once a month.
 These visits typically include checking your weight and blood pressure and measuring your abdomen to monitor the baby’s growth.
-Around the 14-week mark, it is safe for you to take pregnancy-safe probiotics.
+Around the 14-week mark, it may be recommended that you to take pregnancy-safe probiotics.

 Anatomy Scan